llamaxyz/llama/docs/instance-deployment.md

     ]
     ```

-  - You can read more about what each of these fields mean [here](./strategies.md)
+  - You can read more about what each of these fields mean [here](https://github.com/llamaxyz/llama/blob/main/docs/strategies.md)

-- **Initial Accounts**: An array of initial account configurations.
+- **Initial Accounts:** An array of initial account configurations.
   - All that is needed to configure an account is to give it a name; here is an example JSON blob that configures two accounts:

   ```JSON